AdobeDocs/experience-manager-cloud-service.en/help/journey-migration/readiness.md

 ---
 # Readiness Phase {#readiness-phase}

-In this part of the AEM as a Cloud Service Migration Journey, you will familiarize yourself with AEM as a Cloud Service, review the notable changes that it has introduced and understand what it takes to plan for a successful migration to the cloud.
+In this phase of the AEM as a Cloud Service Migration Journey, you will familiarize yourself with AEM as a Cloud Service, review the notable changes that it has introduced and understand what it takes to plan for a successful migration to the cloud.

 ## The Story So Far {#story-so-far}